brianhill/scientific-data-analysis/index.md

 ### Optional

 * Both Pasha and Grus include adequate introductions to Python features as they use them, but you may want a more systematic introduction to use as a reference.
 An excellent one is David Beazley, *Python Distilled.* It is actually a distillation and update of his time-tested *Python: Essential Reference,* which was growing overly-long as the Python language feature set kept growing.
+* Since we will be using Git to keep and share all of our code and notes, and version control with this level of sophistication is *de rigueur* for working in a software team, consider supplementing the understanding that you get from the workflows we are using by reading Travis Swicegood's *Pragmatic Guide to Git.*

 ## Actual Daily Schedules (Kept Retrospectively)